If someone offered you $1,000,000 to successfully predict one book that’d still be for sale 100 years from now, which book would you pick?

 Not everything that withstands the test of time is useful, and not everything new will prove to be useless.
 And sometimes perishable things that’ve been around a while have the upper hand in lasting longer.

 If you want to pick a human that’ll be around 50 years from now, you might want to pick a 50 year old over a newborn.
 Because the 50 year old has proven to be a somewhat resilient and healthy human.
 A newborn doesn’t have that same track record.

 But you’re also wrong.

-Because you’re falling trap to the survivorship bias and overvaluing the few successors, all the while (as Taleb would say, or so I would like to think) ignoring the cemetery of evidence.
+Because you’re falling trap to the survivorship bias and overvaluing the few successors floating above the much larger cemetery of evidence.

 So while that electronic abdominal blaster gizmo will seem cool — you’ll buy one, don’t worry; just like you’ll buy outrageous supplements — keep Lindy in mind when your internal GPS is ready to recalculate.

 Because even though Lindy is a beginning and not an end, the odds are still ever in Lindy’s favor.